 - Open Termux and run the following commands.

 - kali@kali:~$ chmod +x install-nethunter-termux

 - That’s it!

 If you want to use Kali NetHunter to its fullest, you will also need to install the Metasploit testing tool.
 Either run the command msfdb init, or go into the Kali Services Tab on the main Nethunter App and set it to Start at boot.
 Then to run Metasploit, type in the command msfconsole or open any tool which uses Metasploit.

 Try the GUI tools in Kali NetHunter

-While you can now use Kali NetHunter on your rooted Android device, you may want to use its GUI tools as well.
-If that’s the case, then you need to also install and enable a VNC viewer as well.
+While you can now use this on your rooted Android device, you may also want to use its GUI tools.
+If that’s the case, you also need to install and enable a VNC viewer.

 You should then be able to install and open any VNC Viewer from the Google Play Store.
-To connect it to the Kali NetHunter GUI set it up with the following details:
+Set it up with the following details to connect it to the Kali NetHunter GUI.

 - Alias: Kali Linux